 Authentication

 Caspian provides a robust, session-based authentication system built on FastAPI's security utilities.
-It is secure by default (HttpOnly cookies), supports Role-Based Access Control (RBAC), and integrates seamlessly with the async RPC layer.
+It is secure by default (HttpOnly cookies), supports Role-Based Access Control (RBAC), and now uses a dedicated centralized auth configuration file for all auth-related behavior.

 Configuration